dhiraj2130/weather/ReadMe.md

 Need to enable geo location from privacy settings in chrome

+things like require and import are used mixed.
+This is to showcase the different ways of doing things.

 http://localhost:8090/#/?_k=36e2h2 : to see both the components To build a production version use: webpack --config webpack.config.prod.js